Aircraft & UAVs

 Eurocopter Tiger attack helicopter

-The Eurocopter Tiger is a twin-engine, tandem-seat attack helicopter developed by France and Germany and used by French forces in Mali for armed reconnaissance and strike missions.
+The Eurocopter Tiger is a twin-engine, tandem-seat attack helicopter family developed by France and Germany.
+Airbus describes it as combat proven and suited to armed reconnaissance, escort, air-to-air combat, ground fire support, and anti-tank missions.

 Built in